mourner/tinyjam/README.md

 A barebones, zero-configuration **static site generator** that deliberately has **no features**, an experiment in radical simplicity.
 Essentially a tiny glue between [EJS templates](https://ejs.co/) and [Markdown](https://spec.commonmark.org/current/) with freeform structure and convenient defaults, written in JavaScript.

-_Experimental and a work in progress — there's no code yet, just scoping out the concepts._
+_Experimental and a work in progress — the code doesn't work yet._

 [![Simply Awesome](https://img.shields.io/badge/simply-awesome-brightgreen.svg)](https://github.com/mourner/projects)